 Joy Davis was the eldest son of James and Margaret Davis.
-Joy was born in Belfast about 1884.
-Joy Davis attended Drumglass National School.
+Joy was born on 21st September 1883 in Ballymacarrett, Belfast.
+He attended Drumglass National School.
 He had served on the Army for a number of years, but his period of service had expired.
 Sergeant-Major Davis promptly rejoined on the commencement of the war with the Army Service Corps.
 He was married to Cicely with two children and lived in Belfast.
-On his gravestone, it states Sergeant-Major Joy Davis died of wounds received on active service in France.
-He was interred in Sydney Australia on 27 August 1920.
-The CWGC details of Sergeant-Major Joy Davis cannot be located.
+On his family headstone in Dungannon, it states Sergeant-Major Joy Davis died of wounds received on active service in France.
+He was interred in Sydney, Australia on 27 August 1920..

 Joy Davis was the eldest son of James and Margaret Davis.
-Joy was born in Belfast about 1884.
+James Davis and Margaret Irvine were married on 20th June 1875 in Belfast.

 Joy Davis attended Drumglass Boys National School in Dungannon.

-The 1911 census shows Joy's family still lived in Barrack Street, Dungannon.
+The 1911 census shows Joy’s parents still lived in Barrack Street, Dungannon.

-Sergeant-Major Joy Davis, had served on the Army for a number of years, but his period of service had expired.
+Prior to the war, Sergeant Major Joy Davis had served in the army for a number of years, but his period of service had expired.

 Sergeant-Major Davis promptly rejoined on the commencement of the war with the Army Service Corps.